AdaCore/training_material/courses/rust_essentials/550_unsafe_rust/06_unsafe_traits.rst

   struct Bar;

-  // SAFETY: 'Bar' upholds every invariant required by 'Foo'. unsafe impl Foo for Bar {}
+  // SAFETY: 'Bar' upholds every invariant required by 'Foo' unsafe impl Foo for Bar {}

 .. warning::

-  :rust:`unsafe impl` records responsibility for safety requirements; it does not prove correctness.
+  :rust:`unsafe impl` records responsibility for safety requirements; it does not prove correctness